Sentynl Therapeutics Recognizes Menkes Disease Awareness Month, Committed to the Development of Tests for Early Diagnosis of Patients with Menkes Disease

 Nov 08, 2022, 13:29 ET

-SAN DIEGO and CALIFORNIA, Md., Nov.
+SAN DIEGO, Calif. and CALIFORNIA, Md., Nov.
 8, 2022 /PRNewswire/ -- Sentynl Therapeutics, Inc. ("Sentynl") a US-based biopharmaceutical company focused on bringing innovative therapies to patients living with rare disease, joins the global Menkes disease community including the Menkes Foundation ("Menkes Foundation") in recognizing the month of November as Menkes Disease Awareness Month.
 In support of patients and families affected by this devastating and fatal disease, Sentynl is collaborating with researchers at a world-leading academic medical center to develop and validate a novel laboratory test that could potentially diagnose Menkes disease at birth.
 "It is our aspiration that a test for Menkes disease will be integrated into every state's Newborn Screening Program to aid in the early diagnosis of patients who might otherwise be missed," stated Matt Heck, Sentynl's Chief Executive Officer.

 Today, most patients with Menkes disease are misdiagnosed or diagnosed late after irreversible neurodevelopmental damage has occurred.
 Over the last year, Sentynl has been advocating for the inclusion of the ATP7A gene in commercially-available genetic panels.
 Sentynl is also proud to support initiatives like BeginNGS, a Rady Children's Institute for Genomic Medicine led pilot, with the goal of leveraging rapid whole genome sequencing (rWGS) to significantly improve identification of pediatric genetic disorders.